0hStormy/bnap4000/README.md

 ---

+# Intro

-A simple music player made in made with true randomness in mind.
+Badass New Audio Player 4000 (bnap4000) is a simple music player made in made with true randomness in mind.
 Using libVLC as a backend meaning you don't have to worry about if your music will play, all you need to worry about is getting homework done or working on your project.

 ![bnap4000](.github/player.png)